Libyan civil war (2014–2020): Suppression of women's rights

 In March 2013, Sadiq Ghariani, issued a fatwa against the UN Report on Violence Against Women and Girls.
 He condemned the UN report for "advocating immorality and indecency in addition to rebelliousness against religion and clear objections to the laws contained in the Quran and Sunnah".
 Soon after the Grand Mufti issued a clarification op-ed that there should be no discrimination between men and women yet women have a greater role in the family.

 Later in 2013, lawyer Hamida Al-Hadi Al-Asfar, advocate of women's rights, was abducted, tortured and killed.
 It is alleged she was targeted for criticising the Grand Mufti's declaration.
 No arrests were made.

 In June 2013, two politicians, Ali Tekbali and Fathi Sager, appeared in court for "insulting Islam" for publishing a cartoon promoting women's rights.
-Two of those charges incured the death penalty.
+Two of those charges incurred the death penalty.
 The case caused widespread concern although they were eventually acquitted in March 2014.
 After the GNC was forced to accept new elections, Ali Tekbali was elected to the new House of Representatives.

 Protesters stage a large demonstration in Shahat against the GNC's mandate extension plan.

 During Nouri Abusahmain's presidency of the GNC and subsequent to GNC's decision to enforce sharia law in December 2013, gender segregation and compulsory hijab were being imposed in Libyan universities from early 2014, provoking strong criticism from Women's Rights groups.

 A Netherlands-based global advocacy organization, Cordaid, reported that violence against Libyan women at the hands of militias frequently goes unpunished.
 Cordaid also noted that restricted freedom of movement, driven by fear of violence, has led to declines in schooling among women and girls.